Meet the offshore wind industry in Finland

 Following the adaption of the Åland maritime spatial plan in 2021 the Government of Åland established the project Sunnanvind to enable establishment of offshore wind power in the northern territorial waters of Åland.
 Ralf has worked in the project from the start.
 Five years later a lot has happened locally, not to mention the global energy markets.
 The presentation aims to give an overview of current status and the steps forward to realize the significant production potential envisioned.

-Anni is the CEO of the Finnish Wind Power Association since 2009.
+Anni is the CEO of the Renewables Finland since 2009.
 During her time the association and the importance of wind power in the Finnish energy sector have increased significantly.
 Anni is one of the leading wind power experts in Finland.
 She holds a master’s degree in Environmental Sciences (MSc) and in Corporate Environmental Management (M. Econ).

 Gertjan is an experienced advisor with over 20 years in professional practice, including more than a decade in renewable energy and offshore wind.
 With a background in landscape architecture, he brings a holistic approach to energy development and regional planning.
 As a business developer at Haskoning in Finland, he drives strategic initiatives across the Baltic Sea region.